marcosUNLP/qonscious/README.md

 - Composable constraints (AND, OR, NOT)
 - Built-in logging, extensibility, and fallback logic

-## Seting up dependencies
+## Setting up dependencies

-We recommend working on a python virtual environment.
+We recommend working on a Python virtual environment.
+This snippet of code provides examples of most of the things you'll need to do.

 ```bash
 python3 -m venv .venv # create the venv